tpollard64/Nvidia-RTX-Hero/README.md

 Use this behind a proxy or VPN.

-This tool will find an instock gpu, and send your phone an add to cart link for bestbuy, or a product link on newegg that will have apple pay.
+This tool will find an in stock gpu, and send your phone an add to cart link for bestbuy, or a product link on newegg that will have apple pay.
 This should speed up the checkout process quite a bit.

 Features to integrate:
 1. Autocheckout (I had this working prior to the 3080 launch.
 After the 3080 launch bot detection has increased quiet a bit.
 It is very hard to not be seen as a bot so I may not fully integrate this feature again.
 I honestly believe it is faster to just checkout with saved information in your browser to avoid avoid bot detection.